SteeltoeOSS/Samples/Connectors/src/Redis/README.md

    ```
    cf target -o your-org -s your-space
    ```
-   - When using Redis for Tanzu Application Service or Tanzu for Valkey on Cloud Foundry:
+   - When using Redis for Tanzu Application Service:
      ```
-     cf create-service p.redis on-demand-cache sampleRedisService
+     cf create-service p-redis shared-vm sampleRedisService
      ```
-     or:
+  - When using Tanzu for Valkey on Cloud Foundry:
      ```
-     cf create-service p-redis shared-vm sampleRedisService
+     cf create-service p.redis vk-plan sampleRedisService
      ```
    - When using Tanzu Cloud Service Broker for Microsoft Azure:
      ```
      cf create-service csb-azure-redis your-plan sampleRedisService
      ```
-   - When using Tanzu Cloud Service Broker for GCP:
+   - When using Tanzu Cloud Service Broker for AWS:
      ```
-     cf create-service csb-google-redis your-plan sampleRedisService
+     cf create-service csb-aws-redis your-plan sampleRedisService
      ```
 1. Wait for the service to become ready (you can check with `cf services`)
 1. Run the `cf push` command to deploy from source (you can monitor logs with `cf logs redis-connector-sample`)